thebettermint/registry/README.md

 # bettermint registry

-Organizations looking to be apart of thebettermint ecosystem will need to register prior to be listed on the platform.
+Organizations looking to be apart of thebettermint ecosystem will need to register prior to being listed on the platform.

 - Licensed 501(c)(3) designation
 - Demonstrate a target audience for the donations